 Russia voted today.
 Putin´s party United Russia holds the majority again, as expected, but the majority is much smaller than before.
 They lost many votes.
 The reasons are several: Life did not improve these past years, and many people are beginning to be impatient.
 They have seen a lot of reforms, but not recently.
 And those, who are unhappy, speak up in the Internet.
 The internet is Medwedjew´s merit: He enforced more internet and people are happy to use it – especially the critics.

-Afghanistan Armenia Armenien Aserbaidschan Atom Azerbaijan Baku Caspian Caucasus, Kaukasus Central Asia, Zentralasien China democracy Demokratie Deutschland Elections Energie energy Erneuerbare Energie EU Europa Europe Flüchtlinge Gas Georgia Georgien Iran Kasachstan Kaukasus Kirgistan media Nabucco Pipeline politics Politik regional cooperation Russia Russland Terror Türkei Ukraine USA Usbekistan Uzbekistan Wahl Zentralasien
+Afghanistan Armenia Armenien Aserbaidschan Azerbaijan Baku Caspian Caucasus, Kaukasus Central Asia, Zentralasien China democracy Demokratie Deutschland Elections Energie energy Erneuerbare Energie EU Europa Europe Flüchtlinge Gas Georgia Georgien Iran Kasachstan Kaukasus Kirgistan Krieg media Nabucco Pipeline politics Politik regional cooperation Russia Russland Terror Türkei Ukraine USA Usbekistan Uzbekistan Wahl Zentralasien

 Dr. Birgit Wetzel - Wirtschaftsjournalistin is proudly powered by WordPress